 Note: The approach for calculating access to destinations for land use type is based on where the community destination or transit station is located (urban area, transit corridor, etc.).
-Source: Pedestrian Level of Comfort Analysis

 Comfortable access to community destinations and transit stations also varies by whether the walkshed (the distance around the destination from which people walk) is within an EFA.
 Table 20 illustrates that crossing comfort tends to be worse in EFAs, while pathway comfort is better.
 While Red Line station connectivity is more comfortable in EFAs, Purple Line station connectivity is worse.